Performing Arts: Music

 Brazil is home to the second largest Jewish community in South America.
 Jewish women played important roles in the absorption of Jewish immigrants from Europe, the Middle East, and North Africa, and also made important contributions to Brazilian intellectual and artistic life.

-Claire Brook is a writer, editor, and composer whose career is most distinguished by her work in publishing.
+Claire Brook was a writer, editor, and composer whose career was most distinguished by her work in publishing.
 After retiring from W.W.
 Norton, she founded Pendragon Press, a small press focused on musicological books, with her husband and brother.

 Born in Milan, Tullia Calabi-Zevi began working as a journalist during World War II and wrote prolifically for a number of publications over the next few decades.
 In her later life she held many public leadership positions, including several in organizations specifically concerning Jewish life in Italy.

 Women’s vocal leadership in synagogue music began with zogerin (women prayer leaders) in the women’s gallery.
 In the nineteenth century, women began participating in mixed choral and community singing, and some opera singers acted as cantors in important Reform congregations.
 In the 1970s and 1980s, the Reform and Conservative movements began formally investing women as cantors, and today a plurality of cantors in liberal movements are women.